Clocking and controlling attosecond currents in a scanning tunnelling microscope: Results

-The excellent overall agreement between experiment and theory allows us to trace the electron dynamics and estimate the duration of the attosecond electron bursts.
-Figure~\ref{fig4}b shows the current density map calculated with the nTDSE as a function of space and time across a 1\,nm junction for a peak field strength of $8\,\mathrm{V\,nm}^{-1}$ ($\gamma \sim 0.7$) and $\tau_0 = 0$ for maximum symmetry breaking.
-The electrons are created at the peak of the field (time zero) and cross the barrier on a scale much shorter than the optical cycle duration and hence without any quiver motion~\cite{Ludwig2020,Ma2024,Borisov2025}.
-The flow of the current density matches well with semiclassical trajectories obtained from the SF model that appear after the tunnelling exit located at $\sim$\,0.35\,nm (see dotted curves in Fig.~\ref{fig4}b).
-The full-width at half maximum (FWHM) duration of the electron burst at the end of the junction at $z = 1$\,nm is depicted in Fig.~\ref{fig4}c and amounts to 860\,as.
-This is shorter than 970\,as obtained in the single-colour case (1850\,nm field only), showing that the two-colour approach not only induces full symmetry breaking, but also leads to a shorter burst duration within the sub-femtosecond time domain.
-In Fig.~\ref{fig4}c, we can also observe that the arrival time is about 700\,as after the peak of the field, which accounts for the travel time through the junction.
-The burst duration is strongly confined to the sub-cycle regime for a wider range of peak field strengths (see Fig.~\ref{fig4}d), showing that attosecond current bursts can be generated routinely.
+The excellent overall agreement between experiment and theory allows us to trace the electron dynamics and estimate the duration of the attosecond electron bursts from the calculations.
+Figure~\ref{fig4}b shows the current density map calculated with the nTDSE as a function of space and time across a 1\,nm junction for a total peak field strength of $8\,\mathrm{V\,nm}^{-1}$ ($\gamma \sim 0.96$) and $\tau_0 = 0$ for maximum symmetry breaking.
+In agreement with the TDDFT results (Supplementary Material), the nTDSE results indicate that the electrons are created at the peak of the field (time zero) and cross the junction on a scale much shorter than the optical cycle duration and hence without any quiver motion~\cite{Ludwig2020,Ma2024,Borisov2025}.
+The flow of the current density and the acceleration match\DEL{es} well with semiclassical trajectories obtained from the SF model that appear after the tunnelling exit located at $\sim$\,0.35\,nm (see dotted curves in Fig.~\ref{fig4}b).
+All three theoretical approaches (SF, nTDSE, TDDFT) point to the three-step model of ultrafast STM in the non-adiabatic tunnelling regime: Tunnelling through a barrier thinned by the strong light field and concomitant energy gain (step 1), further acceleration inside the junction (step 2) and transmission into the sample (see Fig.~\ref{fig4}c for an illustration).
+The full-width at half maximum (FWHM) duration of the electron burst at the end of the junction at $z = 1$\,nm as derived from the nTDSE is depicted in Fig.~\ref{fig4}d and amounts to $860 \pm 90$\,as, which accounts for uncertainties related to experimental parameters.
+This result is further supported by quantitative agreement between nTDSE and TDDFT in the description of the electron current dynamics in the junction as discussed in the Supplementary Information.
+It is also shorter than 970\,as obtained in the single-colour case (1850\,nm field only), showing that the two-colour approach not only induces full symmetry breaking, but also leads to a shorter burst duration within the sub-femtosecond time domain.
+From the nTDSE results shown in Fig.~\ref{fig4}d, we can also deduce that the calculated current burst arrival time is about 700\,as after the peak of the field, which accounts for the travel time through the junction and should not be confused with a strong-field tunnelling time~\cite{Eckle2008,Sainadh2019}.
+The burst duration is strongly confined to the sub-cycle regime for a wider range of peak field strengths (see Fig.~\ref{fig4}e), showing that attosecond current bursts can be generated routinely.
 The same is true for variations of more experimental parameters, such as the intensity ratio of the SH and the fundamental, junction width and tip workfunction; the burst duration stays well below the 1\,fs mark (see Supplementary Information).
 While our experiment is performed at an intensity ratio of the SH and the fundamental of $\sim$\,10\%, ratios as small as 2.5\% can induce strong symmetry breaking (see Supplementary Information).